 In 2007, Javier was selected by the great Dave Brubeck and a panel of judges to be a part of the Brubeck Institute Fellowship program at the University of the Pacific in California.
-It was there that Javier was able to learn from some of the greatest musicians in the world; Christian McBride, Robert Glasper, Eric Harland, Joe Gilman, Nicholas Payton, Joshua Redman, Geoffrey Keezer and Jeff Ballard to name a few.
-While at the Brubeck Institute, Javier was fortunate enough to play at venues all across the nation such as the Detroit Jazz Festival, The Kennedy Center and Blues Alley in Washington, D.C., IAJE, and Yoshi’s in Oakland.
+It was there that Javier was able to study with some of the greatest musicians in the world; Christian McBride, Robert Glasper, Nicholas Payton and Joshua Redman to name a few.
+While at the Brubeck Institute, Javier was fortunate enough to play at venues all across the nation such as the Detroit Jazz Festival, The Kennedy Center and Blues Alley (Washington, D.C.), IAJE, and Yoshi’s Jazz Club (Oakland, CA).

 The Brubeck Institute Jazz Quintet (’08-’09) was awarded Best College Group Of the Year in DownBeat Magazine two years in a row (2009 and 2010).

 In 2011, Javier was selected to participate in the 14th Annual Betty Carter Jazz Ahead program.
 The intensive residency program took place at the Kennedy Center in Washington, D.C.
-It was there that Javier studied with Curtis Fuller, George Cables, Winard Harper, Dr. Nathan Davis, and other jazz heavyweights.
+The faculty included Curtis Fuller, George Cables, Winard Harper, Dr. Nathan Davis, and other jazz heavyweights.

-Javier received his Bachelor’s degree in Jazz Piano Performance in late 2011 at the New School for Jazz and Contemporary Music in NYC.
-Since then, he has been playing gigs regularly in NYC at venues such as Smalls Jazz Club, 55 Bar, The Iridium, and several others.
+Javier received his Bachelor’s degree in Jazz Piano Performance in late 2011 at the New School for Jazz and Contemporary Music in NYC – where he studied with numerous jazz legends including Reggie Workman, George Cables, Billy Harper and Jane Ira Bloom.
+During his time in NYC he played regularly at venues such as Smalls Jazz Club, 55 Bar, The Iridium, and several others.
 He also was a finalist in the 2015 American Jazz Pianist Competition.
-Javier is not limited to just playing the piano.
-He is also a prolific composer.
-His work is an eclectic blend of Jazz, R&B, Rock, Hip Hop and everything in between.
-Javier is also a teacher, arranger, and producer.

 Brubeck Institute (2007 – 2009)